lightning-core/lightning/communications/high/AmikoPay_PaymentLink.md

 receipt, so the receipt may act as a proof of ownership for the payer.

-The payee generates a commit token, which will be used for committing the transaction.
+The payee generates a commit token, which will be used for committing the
+transaction: this is a secure random sequence of bytes, initially only known to the payee.
 It also calculates the transaction ID, which is a secure hash of the commit token (currently, RIPEMD160(SHA256(x)) is used as hash function).

 The payee's node stores the payment request data, and assigns it a payment ID.